Skip to content

 1. In your HubSpot account, navigate to Commerce > Payments.

-2. Your payment records will appear in the table on the index page.
+2. Your payment records are displayed in the table on the index page.
 In the Status column, view the payment status:

 • Processing: payment processing time will depend on the payment method used.
 Once the payment is processed, the status will either change to Succeeded or Failed.
 Learn more about processing times.